Dahrii-Paul/UriPred/README.md

 uripred.py -i protein.fa

 ```
-where protein.fa is a input FASTA file.
-This will predict urinary proteins in FASTA format.
-It will use other parameters by default.
-It will save output in "outfile.csv" in CSV (comma separated variables).
+Where protein.fa is a input FASTA file  will predict the urinary proteins with  default parameters.
+The output file  "outfile.csv"  (comma separated variables).

 **Full Usage**:
 ```